ethanzh/shell/README.md

 ## Networking
 `ufw allow 5000/tcp` - allow connections on a given port

+`lsof -i :5000` - find which process is running on a given port

 ## System Configuration
 `uname` - get name of operating system (macOS is Darwin)